 - Originally designed to perturbation prediction but can also be used for batch correction - scGen also used VAE, not sure if batches are inputs in the VAE as in scVI - Batch correction is done to each cell type separately - Requires cell type information as input data (may not be applicable in practice) - In the latent space, for each cell type, calculate

-$\delta = \operatorname{avg}(z{\operatorname{condition}=1}) - \operatorname{avg}(z{\operatorname{condition}=0})$
+$$\delta = avg(z{condition=1}) - avg(z{condition=0})$$

-- Add $\delta$ to the corresponding latent vectors so cells within the same cell type are mixed - Get the corrected gene expression matrix - Sounds like applying Limma on the latent space for each cell type separately
+- Add δ to the corresponding latent vectors so cells within the same cell type are mixed - Get the corrected gene expression matrix

 Figure from Ryu et. al. Mol Cells, 2023